Which place is cheaper, Amalfi or Cinque Terre?

 Cinque Terre usually receives around the same amount of sunshine as Amalfi during autumn.
 Cinque Terre gets 177 hours of sunny skies, while Amalfi receives 189 hours of full sun in the autumn.

 Amalfi receives a lot of rain in the autumn.
 Cinque Terre gets a good bit of rain this time of year.
 In October, Cinque Terre usually receives more rain than Amalfi.
 Cinque Terre gets 150 mm (5.9 in) of rain, while Amalfi receives 132 mm (5.2 in) of rain each month for the autumn.

 In the winter, Cinque Terre is around the same temperature as Amalfi.
-Typically, the winter temperatures in Cinque Terre in January are around 8°C (46°F), and Amalfi is about 8°C (47°F).
+Typically, the winter temperatures in Cinque Terre in January average around 8°C (46°F), and Amalfi averages at about 8°C (47°F).